National Enforcement Initiative: Cutting Hazardous Air Pollutants

-EPA will continue to implement this initiative in fiscal years 2017-19, and expand it to include addressing air emissions from large product storage tanks and hazardous waste generator and treatment, storage and disposal facilities.
-In doing so, EPA will focus on identifying and addressing violations of leak detection and repair requirements for product storage tanks, and hazardous waste tanks, surface impoundments, or containers, as well as from related hazardous waste treatment equipment.
+EPA will continue to implement this initiative in fiscal years 2017-19, and expand it to include addressing air emissions from large product storage tanks.
+In doing so, EPA will focus on identifying and addressing violations of leak detection and repair requirements for product storage tanks.

 Progress on Cutting Hazardous Air Pollutants

 The following maps and charts show EPA's progress in targeting and reducing illegal emissions of toxic air pollutants.